ubccpsc/310/docs/26w1/syllabus.md

 Concessions are considered under UBC's
 [Grounds for Academic Concession](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations/academic-concession).
-To request one, contact the Course Coordinator at [cpsc310-admin@cs.ubc.ca](mailto:cpsc310-admin@cs.ubc.ca), describing which assessment the request concerns and the relevant circumstances.
+To request one, email the Course Coordinator with a description of which assessment the request concerns and the relevant circumstances.

 Concessions vary by assessment: